 Most individuals often wonder why solicitors take too long to exchange contracts, whether it’s a purchase or sale.

-There are numerous factors that can cause delays from delays in conducting or obtaining the searches, a difference in valuations, the size of the chain, unresponsive buyers or sellers, a solicitor having too much to handle or simply being bad at his\her work.
+There are numerous factors that can cause delays, delays in conducting or obtaining searches, differences in valuations, the size of the chain, unresponsive buyers or sellers, a solicitor having too much to handle or simply being bad at his or her work.

 None of this helps since the longer the process takes the more you are at risk of being gazundered if you’re the seller or gazumped if you’re the buyer.

 However, if you really want to comprehend fully why they take long to exchange contracts, you will first need to understand what the conveyancing process involves.
 Continue reading!Get an Instant Quote >>

 The first step of the conveyancing process is the enquiries.
 It is when the solicitor of the buyer formally asks for draft contract from the solicitor of the seller.
 They will also send documents like a property detail form that the seller completed.

 A solicitor will then make requests for clarification or information on the documents they have already received, which is referred to as enquires.